table of contents

-Weight gain is common for people with PCOS.
-Research suggests finding and maintaining a healthy weight may help improve insulin resistance and other symptoms (Rocha, 2019).
+Overweight is common for people with PCOS.
+Research suggests maintaining a healthy weight may help improve insulin resistance and other symptoms.

 Maintaining a healthy weight is often challenging for people with PCOS because of hormone imbalances.
-Try to focus on healthy habits and talk with your healthcare provider for tips on maintaining a healthy weight with PCOS.
+Try to focus on healthy habits and talk with your healthcare provider for tips on how to maintain a healthy weight with PCOS.

 When to see a healthcare provider

 If you’re experiencing PCOS symptoms, share your concerns with your healthcare provider as early as you can.
 Diagnosing PCOS early can help you better manage your symptoms and lower your risk for complications.

-A healthcare provider can also support family planning if you have PCOS and you’re trying to get pregnant.
+A healthcare provider can also support you if you have PCOS and you’re trying to get pregnant.